-Graduates of this joint degree program between the College of Nursing and the

-College of Business Administration receive both the MSN and MBA degrees.
+Graduates of this joint degree program between the College of Nursing and the College of Business receive both the MSN and MBA degrees.
 The curriculum prepares nurse leaders with a unique blend of nursing, administration, and leadership skills.
-Admission to the program is selective and requires that the applicant meet the standard admission criteria of the College of Nursing, the College of Business Administration and the Graduate School.
+Admission to the program is selective and requires that the applicant meet the standard admission criteria of the College of Nursing, the College of Business and the Graduate School.
 Applicants must complete the graduate application for the MSN program, the supplemental MSN/MBA Degree Application Form, take the Graduate Management Admission Test (GMAT), and submit the application fee.

+CURRICULUM

-CURRICULUM College of Nursing requirements (24 credits)
+College of Nursing requirements (24 credits)

-BIO 590 Advanced Physiology and
+BIO 590 Advanced Physiology

-Pathophysiology 3 Cr
+and Pathophysiology 3 Cr.

+NUR 506 Pharmacologic Principles

+for Nurse Educators 3 Cr.

-NUR 605 Advanced Health Assessment 3 Cr
+NUR 605 Advanced Health Assessment .
+3 Cr.

-NUR 606 Pharmacologic Principles for

-Advanced Practice Nursing 3 Cr

-NUR 612 Foundational Concepts for
+NUR 612 Foundational Concepts

-Advanced Practice Nursing 3 Cr
+for Advanced Practice Nursing 3 Cr.

-NUR 662 Theoretical Foundations for
+NUR 662 Theoretical Foundations

-Advanced Practice Nursing 3 Cr
+for Advanced Practice Nursing 3 Cr.

-NUR 670 Research Methods for
+NUR 670 Research Methods

-Advanced Practice Nursing 3 Cr
+for Evidence-Based Practice 3 Cr.

-NUR 701 Role of the Advanced Practice)
+NUR 701 Role of the Advanced

-Nurse 3 Cr
+Practice Nurse 3 Cr.

-Graduate Nursing Elective 3 Cr
+Graduate Nursing Elective

-College of Business Administration requirements (44 credits) MBA Foundation Courses (14 credits)
+College of Business requirements (44 credits) MBA Foundation Courses (14 credits)